bodybank-sdk/BodyBank-SDK-iOS/README.md

 #### iOS
 Include the `bodybank-config.json` file into main bundle by dragging the file into project navigator on Xcode.
 The file is provided after making a contract.

-#### Android
-Include the `bodybank_config.json` file into raw resource by locating the file in the directory.
-The file is provided after making a contract.

-#### Javascript
-Place the `bodybank-config.json` file into an accessible directory and provide the path in initializer.

 ### Mobile SDK